kelllyco/yahtzee/README.md

 ### Misc Background Info:

-I began this project in July on a different repository.
+I began this project in early July, and I added it to a different repository at the end of the month.
 This project has been my first attempt at using Git, and, while exploring how Git works, I made some mistakes that made it easier for me to just start scratch from a new repo.
-That's why it looks like I've just recently started working on this project.
+That's why my working history on this project is incomplete.

-I'm fully aware that the terminal UI situation is a little messy, and it could use with more error checking.
-I chose not to spend more time on that because I know that later down the line, I want to build a non-command line based UI.
-I've set myself up pretty well for this by ensuring my frontend and backend are kept in very distinct classes.